Webbgaraget/wg-meta-box/README.md

 # WGMetaBox
 `WGMetaBox` is a library for WordPress that facilitates programmatically adding meta boxes to post types.
 It takes care of rendering the form and saving the values.

+* Say good bye to large chunks of code for handling meta boxes
+* Say hello to the beauty of easily adding meta boxes programmatically
+* Speed up your development phase
+* Never ever to bother about the problem why the meta data isn't stored as supposed to
+* Feel safe that your user won't change the meta boxes (as with a meta box GUI plugin)

+# Example

 Here's an example of how a select and a text field are added:

 	$fields = array(
 	    'favorite-color' => array(
 	        'type'    => 'select',
 	        'label'   => 'Favorite color',
-	        'slug'    => 'favorite-color',
 	        'options' => array(
 	            'r' => 'Red',
 	            'g' => 'Green',